 I’m not going to explain all the nuances of it, but here are the basics:

 - Once a location is marked, a time traveler will appear instantly.
-After all, the marking only affects the specific location at the specific instance of time, so anyone traveling to a position in time would appear at that instant.
+After all, the marking only affects the specific location at the specific instance of time, so anyone travelling to a position in time would appear at that instant.
 In the branches of possibility, though, different time travelers might arrive, though there are also branches where you have decided not to mark the location.

 - To avoid paradox, time travelers also travel across the “possibility across time” dimension.
 This way, if you kill your grandfather, it’s not actually the grandfather of your branch, so you can still exist.